julien-deoux/svg-cleaner/README.md

 ## TODO

-Create an Angular mode which removes flowRoot elements.
+* Create an Angular mode which removes flowRoot elements.
+* Print to standard output to be more POSIX-like.